To help us direct your question to the best team to provide an answer please select which option best describes you.

 Comprehensive Privacy Notice

 Please read this notice carefully to understand our policies and practices regarding your personal information and how we will treat it.
 For a short-form summary, please click here.
 California residents can find more specific information in the California Consumer Privacy Addendum.
+Quebec residents can find more specific information in the “Quebec Privacy Notice Addendum”.
 Contact Us details are provided at the end of the notice for feedback or any privacy enquiries you may have.

 This notice applies to the companies that are part of the Paysafe Group, which use different trading names in different territories and the list of Paysafe companies that collect or process personal information according to this notice can be found at the end of this document.
 The reference to Paysafe (including “we”, “us” or “our”) includes those companies and all relevant group affiliates.
 This notice will not override any rights provided to you under the local privacy and data protection laws which apply in your jurisdiction.